 Cunningtons LLP: Community & Social Responsibility

 Cunningtons LLP encourage staff to take up roles within the local community as well as sponsoring a number of local causes and charities.

 The firm is also a patron of the Essex Symphony Orchestra.

-For 2012 Cunningtons has elected the J’s Hospice in Chelmsford as it’s chosen charity and will be actively supporting the J’s throughout the course of the year.
+From 2013 to 2017 Cunningtons has elected the J’s Hospice in Chelmsford as its chosen charity and will be actively supporting the J’s throughout the course of the year.

 What is the J’s Hospice?

 The J’s Hospice is an emerging hospice, developed through the drive and vision of the local community to see enhanced support for young adults with life-limiting conditions.
 The J’s aim is to offer all young adults aged 18 to 40 with a life-limiting illness in Essex the choice to receive the care and support that they need in the comfort and security of their own home.
 The J’s Hospice helps young adults with this condition through the transition from children’s to adult services and bridges the gap by providing age appropriate care and support.

 The J’s was formed in memory of Jonathan Whiffin who was diagnosed with Duchenne Muscular Dystrophy at the age of 3 years.
 Jonathan used children’s hospices from the age of 14 to the time he died.
 Jonathan was a fun-loving, outdoors typical teenager who enjoyed socialising with people of all ages.
 His greatest love was dolphins and the J’s logo represents this.
 During his teen years, his mum Denise realised there was a dire need for hospice and respite care once young adults outgrew children’s hospices.
 Whatever their circumstances, young adults have the right to expect equality of access to the physical environment and all other aspects.